 IMPORTANT NOTE: ARTS 130 and ARTS 140 cannot be requested during the Course Selection Period.
 These courses are added during the Drop/Add Period (beginning November 30).

-- Both courses should be completed in your first year, one in fall term and one in winter term*.
+- Both courses should be completed in your first year, one in the Fall term and one in the Winter term.

-- You can take them in any order, but take only one Arts First course at a time.
+- You can take them in any order, but only one Arts First course can be taken at a time.

-To prepare to add ARTS 130 or 140 to your fall course schedule, follow the steps below BEFORE July 30.
+To prepare to add ARTS 130 or ARTS 140 to your Winter course schedule, follow the steps below BEFORE November 30.

-Step 1: Check the list of topics and note your TOP TEN choices
+Step 1: Review the list of Arts First topics and note your top choices

-- Check fall term Arts First topic descriptions for the course you plan to take: either ARTS 130 or 140.
+- Review the Winter term Arts First topic descriptions for ARTS 130 or ARTS 140.

-- Make a list of at least TEN topics from the lists below.
+- Make a list of topics you're interested in.
 Note the four-digit class number for each topic - you'll need that to enrol in Quest.

 WHY DO I NEED A LIST?

 - You might not get into the first few topics when you try to enrol if they are full, since a maximum of 25 students can enrol in each ARTS 130 or ARTS 140 class.